danielafriyie/raccy/README.md

 # RACCY

 ### OVERVIEW
-Raccy is a multithreaded web scraping library based on selenium with built in ORM.
+Raccy is a multithreaded web scraping library based on selenium with built in Object Relational Mapper (ORM).
 It can be used for web automation, web scraping, and data mining.
 Currently the ORM feature supports only SQLite Database.
+Some of the features in this library is inspired by Django ORM and Scrapy.

 ### REQUIREMENTS
 - Python 3.7+